PaulBrytonRaj18/Normal_Quiz_Game_by_Paul/README.md

 - Answer validation and scoring
 - Feedback messages based on performance
 - Option to retry or return to topic selection
+- The Correct answers will be shown at the End of the Quiz

 ### Responsive Design
 - Mobile-first approach